 The student:teacher ratio of 14:1 has decreased from 15:1 over five years.

-The district revenue/student of $10,382 is less than the state average of $13,583.
-The district revenue/student has grown by 7% over four years.
+The revenue/student of $10,382 in this district is less than the state average of $13,583.
+The district revenue/student has stayed relatively flat over four years.

-The district spending/student of $10,509 is less than the state average of $13,316.
-The district spending/student has grown by 15% over four years.
+The district's spending/student of $10,509 is less than the state average of $13,316.
+The district spending/student has stayed relatively flat over four years.